 - "Objective Similarity and Mental Representation" (2013) Australasian Journal of Philosophy 91(4): 683–704.

 - "Modeling without Representation" (2013) Synthese 190: 3611–3623.

 Responsibilities & affiliations

 I teach Philosophy of Psychology, Philosophical Issues in Evolution, the pre-honours course Philosophy of Science 1, and a variety of modules in Philosophy of Science and Cognition.
 In future, I plan to design a course on the Philosophy of Information.

 Student consultation hours

-My official office hours are Tuesdays, 11am–noon, however I am also available by appointment, so please feel free to email me to set up a time.
+My official office hours are Mondays, 11am–noon, however I am also available by appointment, so please feel free to email me to set up a time.